 I want to transfer my property but do not want to go to an attorney.
 (Change a name on the deed)

-We cannot give legal advice on a document.
-The best advice we can give is to seek legal advice from an Attorney.
+We cannot give legal advice on any document.
+The best advice we can give is to seek legal advice from an attorney or licensed title company.

 How can I get a copy of a document?

 You can get a copy from our website using the search index tab.
 If for some reason it is not available on our site, then you will have to send us a letter of request or come into the office any request must include the required information such as book and page, instrument number, and name.
 We are not permitted by law to conduct title searches and cannot provide copies without the required information.
 If you are sending a letter it needs to state what you are requesting, a book and page or instrument number, a self-addressed stamped envelope, and money for the cost of the copy ($2 a page).
 Please make your request to the attention of the Recorder’s Office and it can be mailed to the following address:

 What steps are involved in recording a deed in your county?

 You will need a copy of your current deed along with the one you intend to record.
 You will then need to go to the County Map office, County Auditor's office, and then the Recorder's office.